First edition, one of the first-issue copies press-numbered, from a total limitation of just 23 deluxe copies on Holland paper.

 Qu'à l'Odéon Fauchois a perdu la bataille »

-Note the poet's appreciation of his own work and his desire for poetry that wanders freely, unshackled by the constraints of print, through the streets and bistros, unhindered by punctuation or correctness, like the calligraphy of these handwritten verses - nine years before Calligrammes.
+One also notes the poet's own assessment of his work, and his desire for a poetry that wanders freely through the streets and cafés, liberated from the constraints of print, punctuation and formal rigidity, much like the cascading calligraphy of these handwritten verses, composed nine years before Calligrammes.